-At Novartis, we are determined to help people around the world who live with many different conditions to improve and extend their lives; a critical part of this ambition is our programme of clinical research.
+At Novartis, we are determined to help people in the UK and around the world who live with many different conditions to improve and extend their lives.
+A critical part of this ambition is our programme of clinical research.

 Clinical trials are at the foundation of some of the biggest medical advances seen over the last four to five decades.
 Novartis is committed to using science-based innovation to improve research and develop innovative medicines for some of the most difficult-to-treat diseases, with many studies being conducted in the UK.

 Dr Mark Toms, Chief Scientific Officer, Novartis UK

 Without clinical trials, many of the medicines we rely on today would not exist.1 Clinical trials ensure that medicines are generally well tolerated and effective, and that new, innovative treatments are continuously being developed for people with different illnesses.4,5

 At Novartis, we understand that involvement in clinical trials might naturally create apprehension among patients and their families, friends or carers.
 We have listened to common queries regarding clinical trials and this page provides answers to some of the most frequently asked questions.

 CLINICAL TRIALS IN PHASES4,5,6